Food Labelling Regulations (Amendment) Bill

 Overview

-This bill amends the Food Labelling Regulations 1996 to require clearer labelling of the country of origin for meat products and other foods where misleading the consumer about origin could be material.
+This bill amends the Food Labelling Regulations 1996 to require clearer labelling of the country of origin of meat and other food products.
+The aim is to give consumers more information about where their food comes from, preventing misleading information.

 Description

-The bill mandates changes to food labelling regulations, focusing on country of origin information for meat and other food products.
+The bill mandates changes to food labelling regulations.
 Key changes include:

-- Other Food Labelling: Extends the requirement for country of origin labelling to other food products where omitting this information could materially mislead the purchaser regarding the food's true origin.
+- Country of origin labelling for other foods: Mandates country of origin labelling for any food where omitting this information could materially mislead the consumer.

 Government Spending